31 Dec 2018 Josphat Kariuki

 How big is the blockchain bug problem?

 In the same interview with Hard Fork, HackerOne told that until the moment there are only 64 blockchain companies on the platform from more than 2000 various crypto companies out there.
-This statistics shows that the bug problem is more significant than it seems and the real number of vulnerabilities may be higher than expected.
+These statistics show that the bug problem is more significant than it seems and the real number of vulnerabilities may be higher than expected.

 It’s important to keep in mind that earlier this year, crippling vulnerabilities were found in Bitcoin and Bitcoin Cash, and more than 34,000 vulnerable smart contracts were reported in Ethereum-based projects.

-While making an investment plan regarding next year, there is only one question to ask reflecting from the above facts – “Will the crypto industry take measures to prevent its investors from losses and assure better security?”TRON Coinbase EOS TRON Foundation
+While making an investment plan for next year, there is only one question to ask reflecting on the above facts – “Will the crypto industry take measures to prevent its investors from losses and assure better security?”TRON Coinbase Exchanges News EOS TRON Foundation Exchanges